WilliamAnimate/MinimalFox/README.md

 >
 > If you use KDE Plasma, you can try holding the `super` key while dragging any part of the application instead.
 >
-> If you use tiling window managers, there is no point in enabling this.
+> If you use tiling window managers, there is no point in changing this.

 ## Attribution